This Scholarship for Double Bass Players is

-Students will need to include their HS Transcripts, Letter(s) of recommendation from school or private teachers, an essay regarding the proposed use of the award, and a statement of financial need.
+Applicants should include their HS transcripts, a letter of recommendation from school or private teacher, a brief essay regarding the proposed use of the award, and a statement of financial need.

 A performance video not to exceed 5 minutes is also required.